arminmth/Dynamic-Modulus-Master-Curve-for-Hot-Mix-Asphalt-HMA-/README.md

 ***
 ### Objectives:

 The Objective is to solve a "modified version of the Mechanistic-Empirical Design Guide master curve equation".
 This program reads directly the raw output data related to a series of tests performed for a single Hot Mix Asphalt Material from extracted .csv files, then generates the its related curve at a defined reference temperature, in an easy and fast process.
-Aftrer running the program you will have following outputs:
+After running the program you will have following outputs:

 1- Table 01: Dynamic modulus values at the temperatures and frequencies required by the Mechanistic Emprical Pavement Desgin Guide (MEPDG)